-We are proud to be one of Canada’s leaders in respirator fit testing.
-As such, we are eager to provide you more information on the need, and our specific offering.
-The objective of fit testing is to ensure an effective seal when using a tight fitting face piece (respirator).
-Any person who is required to wear a tight fitting face piece during the course of their normal day to day duties, or any person who is required to wear a tight fitting face piece for emergency response activities should be fit tested to ensure an effective seal.
+Any person who is required to wear a tight fitting face piece during the course of their normal day to day work duties, or any person who is required to wear a tight fitting face piece for emergency response activities should be fit tested to ensure an effective seal.

-The following topics are covered during our fit testing services: proper donning and doffing of the respirator; performing seal checks; care, use and maintenance of the respirator and defining the differences between N-Series, R-Series, P-Series respirators as well as half and full face respirators.
+Our respiratory fit test technicians will also address the proper donning and doffing of the respirator, how to perform seal checks, the care, use and maintenance of the respirator, the defining differences between N, R, and P-Series respirators, as well as half and full face piece respirators.

-All participants who successfully complete the fit test are provided with a wallet card indicating the respirator fitted and its size.
-The employer will receive a “record of training” in the form of a fit test report they can keep on file.
+Every participant who successfully completes the fit test is provided with a wallet card indicating the respirator they were fitted with and its size.
+Their employer will receive a record of training in the form of a fit test report that they can use for record keeping purposes.